SanskarJaiswal2904/Bharat-YT-Comment-Analyzer/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## Author
-This app is created by [SansKar](https://sanskarjaiswal2904.github.io/Sanskar-Website/index.html).
+This app is created with ❤ by [SansKar Jaiswal](https://sanskarjaiswal2904.github.io/Sanskar-Website/index.html).